AJueling/python_climate_physics/README.md

 2. [21.9.20 13:15-15:00] common python packages and basic plotting: numpy, matplotlib, scipy
 3. [28.9.20 13:15-15:00] working with geoscientic data: netcdf data format, pandas, xarray
-4. [5.10.20 13:15-15:00] mapping with cartopy, open science, and best practices (There is a chance I will shift the last two workshops by a week.)
+4. [5.10.20 13:15-15:00] mapping with cartopy, open science, and best practices

 I will use jupyter notebooks for teaching because they can combine high quality documentation, code and output.
 For you to participate in the workshops you need to have a way to execute them.
 Please install Anaconda/Miniconda before the first workshop (see instruction below)!